mensch • men(t)SH/

 - One Sunday morning per month 10:00am – 12:00pm (pre-k cohort with parents).

-In 6th and 7th grade, on Wednesdays from 4:00pm – 6:00pm, you will prepare for your cohort group B’nai Mitzvah ceremony (separate from the 3rd – 5th graders) which will take place at the end of 7th grade.
-At Mishkan, you will celebrate your B’nai Mitzvah with a small community cohort, AND you will design and research your own intensive Jewish project.
-Everyone in your cohort will present their projects at the B’nai Mitzvah ceremony, along with reading from the Torah, and co-creating the ceremony itself.
-At Mensch Academy, your journey toward B’nai Mitzvah is personally meaningful, and celebrated with a community of peers.
+Prepare for your cohort group B’nai Mitzvah ceremony, which will take place at the end of 7th grade.
+At Mishkan, you will celebrate your B’nai Mitzvah with a small community cohort of 3 – 4 kids.
+Your cohort will present their ideas at the B* Mitzvah ceremony, along with reading from the Torah, and co-creating the ceremony itself.
+At Mensch Academy, your journey toward B* Mitzvah is personally meaningful, and celebrated with a community of peers.

 We also have 4 parent nights throughout the year when parents join their children at Mensch sessions.
 Parents will have the opportunity to cultivate their own Jewish ideas with other parents, and to learn from and with their children.